How to Invest in the Stock Market

-Money managers select and buy the stocks for you.
-You pay them a hefty fee, usually 1-2 percent of your total portfolio.
-If the manager does well, it takes the least amount of time.
-That's because you can just meet with them once or twice a year.
+Money managers select and buy the stocks for you, and you pay them a hefty fee—usually 1–2% of your total portfolio.
+If the manager does well, it takes the least amount of time because you can meet with them just once or twice a year.
 Make sure you know how to select a good financial advisor.

 Also known as exchange-traded funds, index funds can be an inexpensive and safe way to profit from stocks.
 They simply track the stocks in an index.
 Examples include the MSCI emerging market index.
-The fund rises and falls along with the index.
 There is no annual fee, but it's impossible to outperform the market this way because index funds only track the market.
 Even so, there are a lot of good reasons why you should invest in an index fund.

 Mutual funds are a relatively safer way to profit from stocks.
 The fund manager will buy a group of stocks for you.
 You don't own the stock, but a share of the fund—with most having an annual fee between 0.5–3%.
 They promise to outperform the S&P 500, or other comparable index funds.
 For more, see 16 Best Tips on Mutual Fund Basics and Before You Buy a Mutual Fund.

 Hedge funds are like mutual funds.
 They both pool all their investors' dollars into one actively managed fund.
 However, hedge funds invest in complicated financial instruments known as derivatives, and they promise to outperform the mutual funds with these highly-leveraged investments.
 Hedge funds are privately-held companies, so they aren't regulated by the SEC.
 They are very risky, but many investors believe this higher risk leads to a higher return.